PROTECTION OR ETHNOPIRACY?

 It is difficult to tell just how many indigenous plant medicines have been screened for leads or have had monographs prepared by all of these Bio-Prospecting units over the years.
 Some people in the know claim there are thousands of data entries validating traditional medicines being kept under lock and key.
 This is partly due to rivalry between the institutions over their jealously guarded research, and them possibly holding back these leads for licenced exploitation after the passing of this IKS Bill.

-- If taxpayers have subsidised the activities of all these units, why have these institutions not published their research in the public domain so that genuine traditional healers and the public can make informed choices in choosing safe, effecting traditional medicines?
+- If taxpayers have subsidized the activities of all these units, why have these institutions not published their research in the public domain so that genuine traditional healers and the public can make informed choices in choosing safe, effecting traditional medicines?

 - Why is there no limitation in the Bill, restraining these units from registering their IKS discoveries which came into being before the Act is passed?